lantunes/skipatom/README.md

 pip install skipatom
 ```
 However, this will install a minimal implementation that can be used to work with existing SkipAtom embeddings only.
 To
-train new SkipAtom embeddings, SkipAtom should be installed with:
+train new embeddings, SkipAtom should be installed with:
 ```
 pip install skipatom[training]
 ```